Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 We all know them, and we all have a love-hate relationship with them.
 Flashcards have remained one of the most common strategies for character memorization because they allow you to quickly check whether or not you can remember the meaning of a character.
 It’s also quite easy to find a spare 10 minutes for flashcards as opposed to sitting down for an intensive study session.

 However, just doing flashcards doesn’t always guarantee results.
-It’s also hard to know how many times you should study a card before moving on, and what happens if you forget a word that you previously studied?
+It’s also hard to know how many times you should study a card before moving on, and what happens if you forget a word that you previously studied.
 This is where the concept of spaced repetition comes in.

 Spaced repetition is an evidence-based study technique that is used by linguists, medical professionals, law school students, and more.
-This system is based around the concept of studying new terms more frequently and familiar terms less frequently.
-It focuses your attention on the words that are less familiar but still prompts you to return to words that you’ve already study, which strengthens your recall and makes you less likely to forget it.
+This system is based on the concept of studying new terms more frequently and familiar terms less frequently.
+It focuses your attention on the words that are less familiar but still prompts you to return to words that you’ve already studied, which strengthens your recall and makes you less likely to forget it.While spaced repetition systems (SRS) can be difficult to manage with hand-made flashcards, many popular flashcard apps, such as Anki, already have an SRS baked into their code, making this strategy readily accessible to anyone.

 – Strategy 2: Visual Cues

 Do you consider yourself a visual learner?
-Then why not take advantage of the fact that many Chinese characters are based on pictograms.
+Then why not take advantage of the fact that many Chinese characters are based on pictograms?
 Radicals such as 口(kǒu) and 目(mù) pictorially represent the mouth and eyes, so they serve as visual cues to remind you of the meaning of words like 喝(hē, to drink) and 眼睛(yǎnjing, eyes).
 I’ve always found that making visual associations strengthens my memory more than anything else.

 You can choose to draw these connections by yourself during your regular reading and writing practice, or you can do intentional visual association using an established guide, like Chineasy, designed to help visual learners memorize characters more effectively.